Lucy Hicks Anderson: Trials

 In 1945, a sailor claimed that he caught a venereal disease from one of the women in Anderson's brothel, so all of the women, including Anderson, were required to undergo medical examination.
-When the Ventura County district attorney learned from this examination that Anderson was transgender, he chose to try her for perjury, arguing that she lied about her sex on her marriage license and impersonated a woman.
+When the Ventura County district attorney learned from this examination that Anderson was transgender, he tried her for perjury because she lied about her assigned sex on her marriage license and impersonated a woman.

-After being published in a small Pacific Coast paper, the story became widely publicized through a Time (magazine) article on November 5, 1945, where Anderson was exposed as a transgender woman.
-In a later letter from the publisher on January 14, 1946, it is explained that Time subscribers even nominated Anderson for Time's "Man of the Year" as a way of criticizing her transgender identity.
+After being published in a small Pacific Coast paper, the story became widely publicized through a Time magazine article on November 5, 1945, where Anderson was exposed as a transgender woman.
+In a later letter from the publisher on January 14, 1946, it is explained that Time subscribers even nominated Anderson for Times "Man of the Year" as a way of criticizing her transgender identity.

-During her trial for perjury, she stated "I defy any doctor in the world to prove that I am not a woman," and "I have lived, dressed, acted just what I am, a woman."
+During her perjury trial, she stated "I defy any doctor in the world to prove that I am not a woman," and "I have lived, dressed, acted just what I am, a woman."
 However, the court convicted her of perjury on her marriage license and sentenced her to 10 years of probation.
 At the time, marriage in the United States was only considered legally valid if between a man and a woman, and as Anderson was considered a man, the marriage was declared invalid.
-As a result, the federal government charged her with fraud for receiving the financial allotments wives of soldiers got under the GI Bill, and initially also with failing to register for the draft, until she proved she had been too old to register.
+As a result, the federal government charged her with fraud for receiving the financial allotments wives of soldiers got under the G.I.
+Bill, and initially also with failing to register for the draft, until she proved she had been too old to register.
 In this trial, she and Reuben were found guilty and sentenced to a men's prison, where Anderson was forbidden by court order to wear women's clothes.